 4. Take advantage of colorful tools

-Staying on task can be boring–why not make life a little more exciting and color code your tasks?
-In college, I used to write down my weekly tasks on loose leaf paper with little check boxes next to them.
-Then, I’d go through and highlight each check box a different color.
+Staying on task can be boring so why not make life a little more exciting and color-code your tasks?
+In college, I used to write down my weekly tasks on loose-leaf paper with little check boxes next to them.
+Then, I’d go through and highlight each check box in a different color.
 Sometimes it was just a list of alternating rainbow colors–it served no real purpose other than to make my task list more enjoyable to look at.

-Check In #2: At the beginning of each month, I outline my events and tasks with confidence and get an idea for what the month will look like.
+- Check In #2: At the beginning of each month, I outline my events and tasks and get an idea for what the month will look like.